 Swap the spread

 Switch from butter and cream cheese on your toast to a nut butter or a spread of avocado and a squeeze of lemon.
-These spreads contain healthier unsaturated fats.
+These spread options contain healthier fats.

 Customize your order

-Order baked or steamed options instead of fried foods, especially deep-fried.
+Order baked or steamed options instead of fried foods, especially deep-fried foods.
 A dash of hot sauce or a spoonful of salsa adds flavor without adding fat.